Attica: Ancient history

 A Chalkidian Amphora, ca. 550 BC, showing a satyr startling a maenad.
 Museo Nazionale Etrusco, Rome.

 During the Mycenaean period, the inhabitants of Attica lived in autonomous agricultural societies.
 The main places where prehistoric remains were found are Marathon, Rafina, Nea Makri, Brauron, Thorikos, Agios Kosmas, Elefsina, Menidi (Acharnes), Markopoulo, Spata, Aphidnae and Athens main city.
 All of these settlements flourished during the Mycenaean period.

 According to tradition, Attica comprised twelve small communities during the reign of Cecrops, the legendary Ionian king of Athens.
 Strabo assigns these the names of Cecropia, Tetrapolis, Epacria, Decelea, Eleusis, Aphidna, Thoricus, Brauron, Cytherus, Sphettus, Cephisia, and possibly Phaleron.
 These were said to have been later incorporated in an Athenian state during the reign of Theseus, the mythical king of Athens.
-Modern historians consider it more likely that the communities were progressively incorporated into an Athenian state during the 8th and the 7th centuries BC.
+Many modern historians consider it more likely that the communities were progressively incorporated into an Athenian state during the 8th and the 7th centuries BC; some, however, push the date of incorporation well into the 6th century BC.

 Until the 6th century BC, aristocratic families lived independent lives in the suburbs of Athens, such as Kolonos Hippios.
 Only after Peisistratos's tyranny and the reforms implemented by Cleisthenes did the local communities lose their independence and succumb to the central government in Athens.
 As a result of these reforms, Attica was divided into approximately a hundred municipalities, the demes (δῆμοι, dēmoi), and also into three large sectors: the city (ἄστυ), which comprised the areas of central Athens, Ymittos, Aegaleo and the foot of Mount Parnes (Parnitha), the coast (παράλια), that included the area between Eleusis and Cape Sounion and the area around the city (ἐσωτερικό-μεσογαία), inhabited by people living on the north of Mount Parnitha, Penteliko and the area east of the mountain of Hymettus on the plain of Mesogeia.
 Principally, each civic unit would include equal parts of townspeople, seamen, and farmers.
 A trittýs ('third') of each sector constituted a tribe.
 Consequently, Attica comprised ten tribes.

 During the Peloponnesian war, Attica was invaded and raided several times by the Lacedaemonians, while in the war's third phase the fortress of Decelea was captured and fortified by Lacedaemon.